lifeandlight/PHY-SDB/README.md

 water depth data,
 IOP data,
 and model parameters, to run the code.
 Detailed processing steps can be found in the paper.

-《PHY-SDB: A Dual-Physics-Guided Deep Learning Framework for Hyperspectral Satellite-Derived Bathymetry》